jmenziessmith/TagCache.Redis/README.md

 .Net Redis Cache with support for tagging

-> To configure redis to allow detection of cache expiry, configure redis with
+> To allow detection of cache expiry, configure redis with
 >
 >*config set notify-keyspace-events Ex*
 >